pileghoff/cesty/README.md

 What happens is that its never actually accessing any memory at 0x8000.
 Instead the read and write operations are intercepted and redirected to a hashmap.
 This also allows you to read and write to the address using the `get` and `set` members on `Memmock`.

-## Memmock todo

-The following still needs work:
-- Allow inspecting read and write operations, like we can with a function mock
-- More complicated behaviour should be allowed using callbacks.
-This can be used to emulate registers that dont simply behave as datastores.
-- Intercept libc based memory access like memcpy, memcmp and memset

-# TODO

-## Cleanup build lib

-The build lib has a bunch of WIP.
-Bad error handling etc.

-This needs to be cleaned up, and i need to make a way for setting build flags etc.

-## Bindgen integration

-It would be nice if these tricks (auto-stubbing, header replace, etc.) could be used when generating bindings used for testing.

-## Real world test

-In the examples folder i really want an example of testing a driver from an open source project using proptest.